 Before making a career decision, it makes great sense to carefully determine whether cardiology is the right fit for you.
 Shadowing is a sensible approach to gaining some practical skills and allows you to spend a day in the life of a cardiologist.
 It is also one of the most important factors that many Caribbean medical schools consider while evaluating candidates.

 You can learn about this competitive field by gaining some hospital shadowing experience.
-It provides aspiring cardiologists with a great opportunity to get better insights on this challenging field and what a cardiologist does.
+It provides aspiring cardiologists with a great opportunity to get better insights into this challenging field and what a cardiologist does.

-During hospital shadowing experience, aspiring cardiologists will get an opportunity to observe how a cardiologist interacts with patients, performs physical exams and reads different laboratory tests.
+During hospital shadowing experience, aspiring cardiologists will get an opportunity to observe how a cardiologist interacts with patients, performs physical exams, and reads different laboratory tests.
 You will also be able to observe myriad cardiac procedures such as ECG, echocardiogram, coronary angiogram, exercise stress test, coronary computed tomography angiogram (CCTA), and more.

-Keep in mind that the practical experience you gain during wards, OPDs, emergency rooms and operation theater will better prepare you for this challenging medical specialty that class lectures and theoretical knowledge can’t.
+Keep in mind that the practical experience you gain during wards, OPDs, emergency rooms, and operation theater will better prepare you for this challenging medical specialty that class lectures and theoretical knowledge can’t.

 How to Decide on a Sub-specialty in Cardiology?

 One of the greatest challenges that aspiring physicians face during their residency training is deciding on a sub-specialty.
 It is recommended to get a clear idea about each sub-specialty to make a well-informed decision.
 Cardiology is one of the most demanding and rapidly-developing medical fields that offer different sub-specialties to choose from.